 Dental implants should be permanent — they can last a lifetime — but they can fail under certain circumstances.
 If you develop gum disease near the implant, infection and inflammation can damage the bone which could loosen the implant.
 While you don’t have to worry about dental decay, the crowns, bridges, or dentures attached to the implant can get cracked or damaged.

 Certain chronic diseases, such as diabetes and autoimmune diseases, affect whether you’re a good candidate for dental implants.
 Since we are dedicated to practicing holistic dental care, we pay attention to the interaction between your overall health and dental problems.
 We will make sure you don’t have any health concerns that might prevent you from having a dental implant.

-Dental implants can absolutely be done on the same day that a tooth is extracted.
+Woodbury NY Dental implants in zipcode 11797 can absolutely be done on the same day that a tooth is extracted.
 However, it depends on the health of the jawbone at the time.
 The procedure is officially called immediate implant placement.
 At the time of the extraction, our implant specialist can decide whether a patient is an appropriate candidate to have a dental implant on the same day.

 If it is not done on the same day, then an implant is usually placed anywhere between three to six months afterwards.
 This is to allow time to rebuild the bone or to clear up any infections.
 In the meantime, a patient has a few options to fill the gap in the mouth while waiting for an implant.
 Those options are a bonded fake tooth, removable flipper, or a removable denture.

 Are Dental Implants Better Than Bridges?